-To manage any 3rd party arrangements required by Edgewater in order to run the business and provide you with our services;
+- To manage any third party arrangements required by Edgewater in order to run the business and provide you with our services;

 Your personal information is only collected and used for the purpose(s) it was provided for, and of which you were aware at the time your information was supplied to us.
 We will limit the collection of your personal information to only that which is needed in order to satisfy the intended purpose.

 It is ultimately your choice as to whether to provide us with your personal data, but please note that if you fail to do so, or you fail to provide us with accurate data, we may not be able to properly provide you with our services.

 What information do we collect and how do we collect it?